Amlis-Sanches/Homelessness/README.md

 # Homelessness
-This is the work i conducted to relate to an article about homelessness
+This is the work I conducted to relate to an article about homelessness